Tested Baking & Dessert Recipes & Videos

 bibliography

-Blueberry Muffins Tested Recipe
+Blueberry Muffins Recipe & Video

 Printer Friendly Page

-I love how quickly these Blueberry Muffins can be put together.
-Like most muffin batters, dry ingredients are placed in one bowl, wet ingredients in another.
-Mix the two together and you are done.
-When folding in the blueberries, especially if you are using frozen blueberries (do not thaw the frozen blueberries), have a light hand as you do not want the blueberries to crush and stain the batter blue.
-Other berries could be used in the place of blueberries.
-Blackberries, raspberries, or even chopped cranberries would be very nice.
-If you would like a citrus flavor, add a teaspoon of lemon or orange zest (rind) to the batter.
 Now, the muffin tins need to be either lightly buttered (can spray with a non stick vegetable spray) or lined with paper liners.
-My preference is to use paper liners since it makes cleanup a snap and I also like low pretty they look.
-When you pull these muffins from the oven their golden brown crust is delightfully crisp while inside they are moist and tender and bursting with blueberries.
+My preference is to use paper liners since it makes cleanup a snap and I also like how pretty they look.
+Make sure to fill each muffin cup full with batter as these muffins rise very little.
+When you pull these muffins from the oven their golden brown crust is delightfully crisp while inside they are moist and tender (almost bread-like) and bursting with blueberries.
 I think this is when they are at their best.
-But still, even though their crusts may soften once they are covered and stored, their wonderful moist texture and delicious flavor remain intact.
+But still, even though their crusts may soften once they are covered and stored, their moist texture and delicious flavor remain intact.

 Related Recipes You May Like